-- Use the slider to increase the volume of the target chrome tab,
+- Use the slider to increase the volume boost of the target Chrome tab,

-- When using Volume Master to boost chrome volume, you will see a small rectangle in the tab name indicating the extension usage.
+- When using Volume Master to boost chrome volume, you will see a small rectangle in the tab name indicating the extension is in use.

 That is all.
 It is that simple to boost volume in Windows and Chrome.